-If you want to stay in a hostel you check out The Hostello – this hostel has good reviews and is budget-friendly.
+- If you want to stay in a hostel, you check out The Hostello.
+This budget-friendly hostel has good reviews and there are even family rooms available.

 4 Days in Lake Garda

-Day 4 in Lake Garda could be spent in the mountains and in Malcesine.
+With four days in Lake Garda, you could spend it in the mountains and Malcesine.

 Explore Malcesine and Mount Baldo

-Malcesine is on the western shores of Lake Garda – easily reachable via boat from Riva del Garda or Limone.
+Malcesine is on the western shores of Lake Garda.
+It is easily reachable via boat from Riva del Garda or Limone.
 By the way, traveling by boat to Malcesine is also the most scenic way to arrive.

 The old town is as pretty as most other Lake Garda towns and villages.
-With its harbor, colorful old houses, and cobblestone streets, it is fun to just stroll for a while.
+It is fun to stroll with its harbor, colorful old houses, and cobblestone streets for a while.

 5 Days in Lake Garda

-If you stay longer than 4 days in Lake Garda, Riva del Garda is a good place to visit.
+If you stay 5 days in Lake Garda, Riva del Garda is a good place to visit.